 Our favourite place to head to first is the ‘Play Trail’.
 The play trail is approximately a mile long and has wooden nature themed play frames along the route to stop and enjoy.
 From the giant ants nest to the snake pit there are loads of different areas to explore and run wild.
 This is a very popular trail for families as it is fairly short and there’s plenty to keep the kids amused without them realising how far they’ve actually walked.
-Another trail kids will enjoy is the Percy Park Keeper trail which you can get a map and quiz booklet for from the visitor centre.
+Another trail kids will enjoy is the Gruffalo trail which you can get a map and quiz booklet for from the visitor centre.
 This themed trail changes each year.
-Currently in 2020 it’s a Shaun the Sheep glow trail.
-There is also a permanent Gruffalo trail.
+In 2020 it was a Shaun the Sheep glow trail and prior to that there’s been a Percy Park Keeper trail.

 Part way along the ‘Play Trail’ there are signs for the ‘Treetop Trail’ which is another one I highly recommend checking out.
 It is a wooden walkway on stilts which goes high up into the trees to give you a birds eye view of the forest.
 If you manage to keep the kids quiet you may be lucky enough to spot some wildlife.
 The walkway is enclosed by strong metal fencing so is completely safe to take kids but access is on foot only.
 You’ll need to leave the pushchair and collect it at the end.